LENT IN PRACTICE

 also, by that “darkness of the understanding, weakness

-of the will and propensity to evil,”
+of the will and propensity to evil,” left in the

 soul as the effect of original sin and against which